MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/trusted-ai.md

 - Assessing data in the system's source to identify potential bias.

 - Designing AI algorithms to minimize data biases, such as discovering how binning, grouping, and normalization (especially in traditional machine learning models like tree-based ones) can eliminate minority groups from data.
-Categorical AI design reiterates data biases by grouping social, racial, and gender classes in industry verticals that rely on protected health information (PHI) and personally identifiable information (PII).
+Categorical AI design reiterates data biases by grouping social, racial, and gender classes in industry verticals that rely on protected health information and personally identifiable information.

 - Optimizing monitoring and alerts to identify target leakage and strengthen the model's development.